-It’s always an unplanned surprise on Saturdays, when I head into San Francisco and discover the Ferry Plaza Farmers’ Market.
+It’s a treat on Saturdays when I head into San Francisco and discover the Ferry Plaza Farmers’ Market.

 Held every Tuesday, Thursday, and Saturday along the lower half of Market Street and in The Embarcadero, the streets are filled with fresh Californian vegetables and fruit, artists, street food, and food artisans selling wine, chocolate, oils, honey, jams, sausages, and so much more.
 All food is sustainable and organic; the market is run by CUESA (love the seasonality charts on their website).

-The building that silently sits in the background is the SF Ferry Terminal and is one of the oldest surviving structures along San Francisco’s waterfront.
+The building that silently sits in the background is the San Francisco Ferry Terminal and is one of the oldest surviving structures along San Francisco’s waterfront.
 This particular building was completed in 1903 and survived both the 1906 San Francisco Earthquake and the 1989 Loma Prieta Earthquake.

 I found a couple of interesting videos on YouTube from 1906.
 The first video was taken just 4-days before the earthquake.
-The person making the film is traveling down Market Street towards the waterfront.
-In the distance you can see the Ferry Terminal looking much like it appears today (at the end of the video you see the building up close).
+The person making the film is travelling down Market Street towards the waterfront.
+In the distance, you can see the Ferry Terminal looking much like it appears today (at the end of the video you see the building up close).